lsst-dm/dmtn-105/index.rst

 ComCam
 ------

-Since it now appears likely, though not yet certain, that the initial commissioning of the main telescope will use ComCam after all, this will become a key target for "PP Preview" processing, with a goal of having a suitable data flow from data acquisition through RSP access in place as early as possible in the ComCam data acquisition era.
+Since it now appears likely that the initial commissioning of the main telescope will use ComCam after all, this will become a key target for "PP Preview" processing, with a goal of having a suitable data flow from data acquisition through RSP access in place as early as possible in the ComCam data acquisition era.

 Delivery of AuxTel imaging data through "PP Preview" will continue into the ComCam era and will provide valuable practice in working with multiple datasets.